 GoDaddy vs Shopify has been the talk of the town for people wanting to start their own online store.
 These compelling advertisements are successful in attracting your attention.
 No doubt, these two are the best in space.
 GoDaddy’s Website Builder and Shopify, two very different services that serve the same purpose.
 For those just starting out, it is important to know how they compare and which one will better suit your needs.

-Over the past few years, it has become easier than ever to setup shop on the internet.
-With simple point and click solutions, just about anyone can open a store in minutes.
-These platforms are designed for ease of use, making the process as intuitive and user friendly as possible.
-Prices are at an all time low but the technology continues to evolve, meaning right now is the perfect opportunity to start selling from your very own storefront.
+Over the past few years, Shopify and GoDaddy along with a host of other website builders have made setting a shop on the internet quite easier.
+With the simple point and click solutions, just about anyone can open a store in minutes.
+These platforms are designed for ease of use, making the process as intuitive and user-friendly as possible.
+Prices are at an all-time low but the technology continues to evolve, meaning right now is the perfect opportunity to start selling from your very own storefront.

-For the most part, these are all inclusive packages, providing everything you need to begin running a retail business.
-WordPress sites have the WooCommerce plugin, Wix and GoDaddy offer site builders with e-commerce plans available, then we of course have BigCommerce and Shopify providing tailored solutions for online stores.
-If you plan to setup shop on the internet, chances are at least one of these services will offer a perfect fit to both launch and grow your brand.
+For the most part, these are all-inclusive packages, providing everything you need to begin running a retail business.
+WordPress sites have the WooCommerce plugin, Wix and GoDaddy offer site builders with e-commerce plans available, then we, of course, have BigCommerce and Shopify providing tailored solutions for online stores.
+If you plan to set up a shop on the internet, chances are at least one of these services will offer a perfect fit to both launch and grow your brand.

 So what makes GoDaddy and Shopify different?

 Since we will be talking about GoDaddy and Shopify over the course of this article, it’s important to explain what sets them apart.